If you want to withdraw income from your portfolio, how much do you take out and when?

 Whether you are saving for retirement or in retirement, consider adding a cash wedge approach to your portfolio arsenal.

 In your asset accumulation years, it could simply be a few thousand bucks (or more!) in a high-interest savings account.
-(Hint: see EQ Bank promotions and deals on my Deals page!)
+It’s basically your emergency fund. 🙂

 In your asset decumulation years, a typical construction could be:

-- Year 1 – a year or so of expenses in cash and/or in a combination of cash and a money market fund that is highly accessible.
-This is the bucket where you draw your retirement income from or tap as needed in any bad market cycle.
+- Year 1 – a year (or so) of expenses in cash and/or in a combination of cash and a money market fund that is highly accessible.
+This is the bucket where you draw your retirement income from.

-- Years 2 and 3 – this is a portion of your retirement portfolio that is allocated into a guaranteed short-term investment, such as a 1-2 year Guaranteed Investment Certificate (GIC), some bonds or some fixed-income funds.
-On maturity when using GICs, these investments are used to replenish the retirement income bucket you’ll withdraw from (i.e., Year 1).
+- Years 2 and 3 – this is a portion of your retirement portfolio that is allocated into short-term investments, such as a 1- or 2-year Guaranteed Investment Certificate (GIC), some bonds or some fixed-income funds.
+On maturity when using GICs in this example, these investments are used to replenish your cash wedge (Year 1).

-- Years 4+ – the rest of your portfolio is left to grow, as a diversified equity portfolio, providing growth for future years and to fund the early-year buckets.
+- Years 4+ – the rest of your portfolio is left to grow, as a diversified equity portfolio, providing growth for future years.
 Hopefully by years 4 or even 5, the equity markets have rebounded a bit.

 The Cash Wedge – Managing market volatility summary